Get The Facts

 The city is committed to protecting green spaces, through its PlaNYC 2030 and Forever Wild Preserve programs.

 Parks claims it doesn’t have funds to maintain a stone dust trail but it does have funds to maintain asphalt.
 Studies have shown stone-dust trails cost the same as asphalt trails to maintain, and they cost half as much as asphalt to build.
-The federal funding is enough to create a world-class stone-dust trail that spares the environment and fits in with the park’s character.
+The federal funding is enough to create a less wide world-class stone-dust trail that spares the environment more and fits in better with the park’s character.

 The parks department’s own poll for Van Cortlandt Park shows 55% of people enjoy nature trails above other activities listed.
+(NOTE: this poll has been removed by the parks dept. after we began publicizing it.)

 Click here for that poll.
 Scroll to bottom.
+(The City removed the poll sometime in 2013 after we began publicizing it.)

 A NYC Bike Map link here shows the Putnam Trail is already bike greenway.